 - A waiver is applied to an account after charges have been paid.

-- A student drops a class or withdrawals from a term resulting in a reduction in tuition and fee charges.
+- A student drops a class or withdraws from a term resulting in a reduction in tuition and fee charges.

 - A student is eligible for a tuition residency change that results in a lower tuition rate.